bsd/bsd-custom-donate-jekyll/webroot/examples/traditional-two-column-form.md

 ##########
 # Core Page Layout/Style Options
 #############################
-layout: default #The wrapper. "default" is the default included wrapper
+layout: default-two-col #The wrapper. "default" is the default included wrapper
 form: default-form.html #The form layout engine.
 The standard included option is default-form.html but you can create your own as long as they are placed in _includes/
 style: traditional-two-column #default/form-only/or the slug of your custom style/layout